sourcebots/docs/content/api/servo-assembly/servos.md

 title: Servos
 ---

 You can control attached servo motors from the servo assembly.
 By default, servos will be unpowered when your robot starts, and can freely rotate when turned by hand.
 Upon setting a value, they will hold the corresponding position.
-They will become unpowered again when you turn off your robot, or unplug your USB stick.
+They will become unpowered again when you turn off your robot, unplug your USB stick, or set their position to the special value `None`.

 ## Querying servos